Dental Implants in North Royalton OH

 Dental implants in North Royalton are a modern miracle, capable of restoring form and function to a once-damaged smile.
 Used to replace one or more missing teeth, dental implants are anchored in place by a small titanium post.
 These posts are designed to mimic the natural texture of your dental bone, encouraging fusion and creating a strong, stable anchor for dental implants.

 Although many people assume that dental implants are a new technology, they were actually discovered in the mid fifties and perfected over the past sixty years or so.
 Nowadays, dental implants have one of the highest success rates in all of dentistry, hovering close to 100%.
-North Royalton dental implants installed by Dr. Taylor are strong, stable, and incredibly natural looking, helping people to enjoy a new sense of confidence.
+North Royalton dental implants installed by Dr. Nathaniel M. Taylor are strong, stable, and incredibly natural looking, helping people to enjoy a new sense of confidence.

 Benefits of Dental Implants

 Dental implants aren’t just for looks.
 Here are just a few of the powerful benefits you will enjoy with new dental implants.

 Halt Bone Loss

 When you lose a tooth, your jawbone no longer receives the stimulation it needs to stay healthy and strong, which means that your natural bone tissue will start to resorb.
 Over time, this bone loss can change your face shape and even weaken your periodontal arch.
 Fortunately, dental implants recreate stimulation, stopping bone loss and protecting your jaw.

 More Confident Eating

 Unlike dentures, which can slip or be knocked loose, dental implants are firmly anchored into the jawbone, resulting in more confident eating.
 Instead of worrying about your teeth, you can focus on your meal, improving your experience.

 Since dental implants are independently anchored, they won’t interfere with your speech like other kinds of oral appliances can.
 For this reason, North Royalton dental implants are the clear choice for anyone who is concerned about their speech.